KRULL COLUMN: Buffalo shooting and the American heart

-The mass shooting in Buffalo, New York, shows just how much venom and poison flow through America’s body politic these days.
+The mass shooting in Buffalo, New York, shows just how much venom and poison flows through America’s body politic these days.

 An 18-year-old armed with a military-style firearm and inflamed by racist and anti-Semitic invective traveled more than 200 miles from his home to slaughter 10 innocent people who never knew of his existence, much less did him any harm, before he mowed them down.
 He killed them because he’d been told and taught that anyone who was different from him was a threat and therefore deserving of death.